Big Pun: The Terror Squad collaboration album and other collaborations (1999–2000)

 Big Pun became a member of Terror Squad, a New York–based group of rappers founded by Fat Joe, with most of the roster supplied by the now-defunct Full-A-Clips who released their debut album The Album in 1999.
 The album did not fare well commercially but it was well received critically and the album was meant to start the foundation for all other Terror Squad members to release their solo projects.

-Big Pun also contributed vocals to the song Piña Colada with rapper Sheek Louch from the compilation album Ryde or Die Vol.1.
+Big Pun also contributed vocals to the song "Piña Colada" with rapper Sheek Louch from the compilation album Ryde or Die Vol. 1, and appeared as a featured artist on Jennifer Lopez’s 1999 debut single "Feelin’ So Good", alongside Fat Joe.

 Health problems and death

 Rios struggled with weight issues his entire adult life.
 He weighed 180 lb at age 18, which increased to 300 lb at 21.
 His weight fluctuated in the early 1990s between obese and morbidly obese.
 Shortly after the release of Capital Punishment in April 1998, Rios was ordered by a doctor to rest for two weeks, after he showed signs of exhaustion while doing promotional work.
 Rios enrolled in a weight-loss program at Duke University in the summer of 1999 at 600 pounds, and shed 100 lb, but he prematurely quit the program and within four months regained the weight.
 His weight was a constant topic of argument among him and his friends, to the point that Rios did not like to eat around them.
-Around two weeks before his death, Liza noted that his body began to deteriorate from the obesity, and that when he ate, he frequently vomited, and his skin appeared unhealthy.
+Around two weeks before his death, Liza noticed that his body began to deteriorate from the obesity, and that when he ate, he frequently vomited, and his skin appeared unhealthy.

 On February 5, 2000, Rios withdrew from a planned Saturday Night Live performance with Fat Joe and Jennifer Lopez due to illness.
 Two days later while staying at the Crowne Plaza Hotel with his family in White Plains, New York, he suffered a heart attack and respiratory failure and was rushed to White Plains Hospital, where he died at the age of 28 after paramedics were unable to revive him.
 His weight had reached a peak of 698 lb at the time of his death.
 Rios was survived by his wife, Liza, and their three children, Star, Vanessa, and Christopher Jr.